rushikeshwaghmare07/dev-tinder/server/README.md

 ### Overview

-This API allows users to send connection request to each other.
+This API allows review its connection request. it can be accepted or rejected.

 ---